eNMS-automation/eNMS/docs/base/installation.rst

 All credentials should be stored in a Hashicorp Vault: the environement variable ``USE_VAULT`` tells eNMS that a Vault has been setup and can be used.
 This variable is set to ``0`` by default in debug mode, and ``1`` in production mode.
+Follow the manufacturer's instructions and options for how to setup a Hashicorp Vault.

 If you want to use the Vault in debug mode, you can set it to 1:

 ::